ianrose/resources/README.md

 - [Duotones Generator](https://medialoot.com/duotones/): image duotone effect generator
 - [Dayjs](https://github.com/iamkun/dayjs): 2KB immutable date library alternative to Moment.js with the same modern API
 - [Luxon](https://github.com/moment/luxon): A library for working with dates and times in JS
+- [ArchieML Preview](https://gsuite.google.com/marketplace/app/archieml/989202173200): This addon assists in using Google Docs as an editor for a human-friendly markup language called "ArchieML."

 ## Hosting